meenamurali2m/Capstone_Project/README.md

 Missing Values & Deduplication - We check for missing values or zero values for certain features.
 These values will be handled through imputation techniques or removal, depending on their distribution.
 Duplicate entries will be removed if found.

 #### 4.1.2 Exploratory Data Analysis (EDA)
-+ Perform Visual and statistical exploration that helps identify trends, relationships, and potential outliers.
+**Visualization:** - Perform Visual and statistical exploration that help identify trends, relationships, and potential outliers.
-+ Statistical summaries and visualizations (such as histograms, boxplots, and pair plots) will be used to explore relationships between features.
-Correlations between predictors (e.g., BMI, glucose level, age) and the target variable (diabetes status) will also be evaluated.
++ **Count plots** - To visualize the distribution of diabetes outcomes
++ **Histograms** - For feature distributions
++ **Correlation heatmaps** - To understand the relationships between variables
++ **Box plots** - To visualize the distribution of features like Glucose, BMI, etc., across diabetic and non-diabetic groups
++ **Violin plots** - To compare distributions of features like Glucose and Insulin between the two outcome classes
++ **KDE plots** - To visualize feature distributions, such as age, by outcome class

 ##### 4.1.2.1 Count Plot (Outcome Distribution) -
 To see how many individuals in the dataset have diabetes (Outcome = 1) versus those who don't (Outcome = 0).

 ![Image](https://github.com/user-attachments/assets/8b6840a9-b788-4545-94b4-d9f3221113b1)

 ##### 4.1.2.1.1 **Insights from Count Plot** -